-- The four levels of services described above; - The five mandated elements: Antenatal visits; New birth visits; 6-8 week check, 1 year assessment and 2-2.5 years assessment; - Work around the six high impact areas: transition to parenthood and the early weeks; maternal perinatal mental health, breastfeeding; healthy weight; managing minor illness and reducing accidents; Well being and development at 2 years and support to be ready for school (although reduced capacity as outlined above.)
+- The four levels of services described above; - The five mandated elements: Antenatal visits; New birth visits; 6-8 week check, 1 year assessment and 2-2.5 years assessment; - Work around the six high impact areas: transition to parenthood and the early weeks; maternal perinatal mental health, breastfeeding; healthy weight; managing minor illness and reducing accidents; Well being and development at 2years and support to be ready for school (although reduced capacity as outlined above.)

-It is envisaged that the greatest impact of the funding reduction will be within the Universal Partnership Plus tier.
+It is envisaged that the greatest impact will be within the universal partnership plus service.

 It is believed that the mitigating actions identified in this document will address the workforce reduction.
-There will be monthly monitoring of the service throughout the year to ensure the risks identified are fully managed, including implementing further actions that may need to be taken.
+However, there will be monthly monitoring of the service throughout the year to ensure the risks identified are fully managed, including identifying further actions that may need to be taken.